scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 between performance and accuracy.
 When more precision is required, rational coefficients can be used instead.
-These are backed by GMPLib rationals for fast, arbitrary precision rational arithmetic [@Granlund12].
+These are backed by GMP rationals for fast, arbitrary precision rational arithmetic [@Granlund12].
 Polynomial coefficients can be used to derive formulae by performing calculations.